4Justicee/4Justicee/README.md

-### Hi there 👋

-# [Your Project Name]
+# Hi There

 Welcome to my GitHub project!
 As a Full Stack and AI Engineer with a recent specialization in Game Development, this repository reflects my ongoing journey and projects at the intersection of web technologies, artificial intelligence, and immersive game experiences.

 ## About Me

 Hello!
-I'm [Your Name], a passionate Full Stack Developer and AI Engineer.
+I'm Caden, a passionate Full Stack Developer and AI Engineer.
 Over the past few years, I have been channeling my skills into the fascinating world of game development, blending AI technology with engaging gameplay mechanics to create unique gaming experiences.
 Here, you'll find projects that showcase my skills in everything from backend APIs to front-end interfaces and AI integrations in games.

 ## Projects Overview